 The tradition of diligent and patient work in the Benedictine orders (and other offspring orders) began in the VI century AD.
 Benedict of Nursia wrote a book on rules to be obeyed by those living in religious communities.
-He formulated those rules in great detail dividing them into 72 book chapters.
+He formulated those rules in great detail, dividing them into 72 book chapters.

 Among others, the monks had to live according to a strict timetable, pray and perform manual labor.
 The hours of labor varied with the season, but it was never less than five hours a day.
 By manual work, he meant housekeeping, farming, and crafts.
 However, with time, the Benedictines started to focus more on intellectual work like reading, copying manuscripts, and teaching.
 The ‘original’ Benedictines did not always strict obey the Benedictine rules.
 So, a group of French Benedictine monks set up an offspring community in the XI century AD.
 They wanted to more strictly follow those rules and concentrate on ‘real’ manual work.
 This community was the predecessor of the Cistercian (otherwise Bernardine) order.
 Cistercians were indeed ‘the workers’ >>>).
 Besides fieldwork, they specialized in hydraulic engineering and metallurgy.
 The Benedictines were intellectuals.
 The Cistercians – the agriculture and technology masters.
 Benedictines could have been recognized by black choir robes worn over a habit, and the Cistercians – by a white one.

 The orders maintaining the Benedict rule tradition use today the motto ‘ora et labora’ that means ‘pray and work’.